Velloso (footballer, born 1968)

 Wagner Fernando Velloso (born 22 September 1968), is a Brazilian former professional footballer and former manager who currently works as a pundit for Bandeirantes.

-Known for his agility and quick reflexes, Velloso is considered one of the best goalkeepers of his generation.
 Throughout his career, he played mainly for Palmeiras and Atlético Mineiro, with brief spells for Santos, União São João and Atlético Sorocaba.

 Player career

 Palmeiras

 Born in Araras, São Paulo, Velloso was a product of Palmeiras' youth system, and made his debut for Verdão in a friendly match on 28 August 1988 at the age of 19, in a 6–1 win against Operário de Ponta Grossa.
 He was the team's third-choice goalkeeper, behind Zetti and Ivan, who were both out due to injury.
 The young keeper was considered a key player during the 1989 season.

 Velloso lost the starting spot to Ivan midway through the 1990 season.
 Not getting too much playing time and following the acquisition of Carlos, on 1992, Velloso was sent on loan to his hometown club, União São João.
 He played a significant part in the club's campaign, winning promotion to the 1993 Campeonato Brasileiro Série A.

 Back in Palmeiras for the 1993 Campeonato Paulista, Velloso established himself as the first-choice goalkeeper once again, before losing his place to Sérgio following an injury.
 Nevertheless, he got a medal as the team won the competition.
 He was loaned once again for the 1993 season, this time to Santos.
 The move successfully revived his career as Peixe finished fifth on the Brasileirão table.

 Despite his success during his loan period, he started the year as a backup to Sérgio and new acquisition Gato Fernández.
 Following the 1994 Campeonato Paulista title, Velloso went on to become the club's undisputed starter for the next five seasons, being voted as the best goalkeeper in the 1994 Campeonato Brasileiro, as Palmeiras won the title for the second straight year.
 On 15 April 1995, he made his 200th appearance for the club.
 Velloso again was chosen as the best goalkeeper of the 1995 and 1996 Campeonato Paulista.
 He reached the 1996 Copa do Brasil finals against Cruzeiro.
 During the match he performed a save on a Palhinha chip shot which is regarded by fans as one of his greatest saves ever, but minutes later, he made a mistake which resulted in a goal by Marcelo Ramos, winning the title for Cruzeiro.
 Two years later he would make up for that error, leading the club to victory in the 1998 Copa do Brasil, and also being nominated as the best goalkeeper of the tournament.

 Velloso's solid run as the starter would come to an end after he injured his foot in March 1999.
 He was replaced by Marcos, who would go on to lead Palmeiras to the 1999 Copa Libertadores title and become one of the greatest Palmeiras players of all time.